top of page

 A hidden little gem.

-It supports tons of file formats and has a super colorful, bookshelf-style design.
-If you want a cute and versatile reading experience that feels a bit different from the usual minimalism, Prestigio might be your vibe.
+It supports tons of file formats and has a super colourful, bookshelf-style design.
+Prestigio might be your vibe if you want a cute and versatile reading experience that feels a bit different from the usual minimalism.

 Pros